ARM-software/armnn/src/armnnOnnxParser/OnnxSupport.md

 Arm tested these operators with the following ONNX fp32 neural networks:

+* Mobilenet_v2.
+See the ONNX [MobileNet documentation](https://github.com/onnx/models/tree/master/vision/classification/mobilenet) for more information.

 * Simple MNIST.
-See the ONNX [MNIST documentation](https://github.com/onnx/models/tree/master/mnist) for more information.

-* Mobilenet_v2.
-See the ONNX [MobileNet documentation](https://github.com/onnx/models/tree/master/models/image_classification/mobilenet) for more information.
+This is no longer directly documented by ONNX.
+The model and test data may be downloaded [from the ONNX model zoo](https://onnxzoo.blob.core.windows.net/models/opset_8/mnist/mnist.tar.gz).

-More machine learning operators will be supported in future releases.
+More machine learning operators will be supported in future releases as time allows.
+If you require specific operator support contribution are welcome.